ruffle-rs/rust-flash-lso/README.md

 ```

 ## License
-This project is licensed under MIT
+This project is licensed under MIT.

+Icons used in the web editor (web/static/icon) are sourced from https://feathericons.com under MIT